Quark and Gluon Helicity Evolution at Small $x$: Revised and Updated: Quark and Gluon Helicity Distributions and Structure Function at Small

 Defining the standard (but polarization-dependent) ``CGC averaging" by

 and the sub-eikonal one by \cite{Kovchegov:2015pbl}

 we recast \eq{glue_hel_TMD444} as

 This result should be compared to Eq.~(35) in \cite{Kovchegov:2017lsr}.
-The definition of the polarized Wilson line in Eq.~(34) of \cite{Kovchegov:2017lsr} is different from our \eq{Vi} by using the field $A^i$ instead of the covariant derivative and by a minus sign.
-The latter explains the sign difference between our \eq{glue_hel_TMD445} and Eq.~(35) in \cite{Kovchegov:2017lsr}.
+The definition of the polarized Wilson line in Eq.~(34) of \cite{Kovchegov:2017lsr} is different from our \eq{Vi} by keeping only $ 2 ig \, A^i$ instead of the covariant derivative difference, $D^i - \cev{D}^i$ and excluding the normalization factor of $\frac{1}{s}$.
+The former explains the sign difference between our \eq{glue_hel_TMD445} and Eq.~(35) in \cite{Kovchegov:2017lsr}.

 Finally, interchanging ${\un \zeta} \leftrightarrow {\un \xi}$ in the second term of \eq{glue_hel_TMD445} and replacing ${\un k} \to - {\un k}$ in the same term (which we can do since each term in \eq{glue_hel_TMD445} depends on $k_T^2$ and does not depend on the direction of $\un k$), we arrive at